Zebin-Li/Zebin-Li.github.io/_pages/about.md

 <!--Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](https://www.reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.-->

 I am an Assistant Professor of Mechanical Engineering at Penn State Harrisburg and also a co-hire of Institute for Computational and Data Sciences, Penn State.
 I earned my Ph.D. degree in Industrial and Systems Engineering from the Unversity at Buffalo in January 2024.
-Before joining Penn State Harrisburg, I was a postdocoral research associate at University of Wisconsin-Madison.
+Before joining Penn State Harrisburg, I was a postdocoral research associate at University of Wisconsin—Madison.

 <!--Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.-->